 You can verify the installation was successful by running

 tns in your terminal.
 You should see a long list of commands that starts with this section:

 $ tns # NativeScript ┌─────────┬─────────────────────────────────────────────────────────────────────┐ │ Usage │ Synopsis │ │ General │ $ tns <Command> [Command Parameters] [--command <Options>] │ │ Alias │ $ nativescript <Command> [Command Parameters] [--command <Options>] │ └─────────┴─────────────────────────────────────────────────────────────────────┘

 When you build with NativeScript you’re building truly native iOS and Android apps, and as such, you need to set up each platform you intend to build for on your development machine.
-To ease the pain of installing all of these requirements manually, the NativeScript CLI provides quick-start scripts for Windows and macOS that handle the necessary setup for you automatically.
+To ease the pain of installing all of these requirements manually, the NativeScript CLI provides quick-start scripts for Windows and macOS.
 Let’s look at how they work.